Happy Coming Out Day!

 At 26 when I moved to Australia, I decided to start defending my identity more and came out as Bi, much to my friends multitude of ill jokes.

-At 27 a relationship ended with me refusing to share my “secret” with my partner at the time (me being trans), was accused of many vicious things and I ended up homeless under a bridge.
+At 27, a relationship ended with me refusing to share my “secret” with my partner at the time (aka. me being trans), I was accused of many vicious things and I ended up homeless under a bridge in Melbourne CBD for 8 months till I got back on my feet and begin my life again from scratch.
 To this day, despite the traumas, I still think I made the right call to let myself choose when to come out.
 It wasn’t the first time and wasn’t the last time I was pressured to come out unwillingly.

 At 28 I wanted to start exploring my gender identity more and “testing the waters” by changing my name to a gender neutral one, Taylor.
 With much disgust and dislike from my biological family even though my new legal name had more family connection in it.